 How your cat reacts in a new environment depends greatly on their personality.
 An adventurous cat may be more likely to roam, whereas a skittish cat may seek a safe hiding spot.
 Once a cat has left their comfort zone, almost anything can scare them even more.
-Most indoor-only cats tend not travel far (sometimes even as close as your next door neighbor’s home).
+Most indoor-only cats tend not to travel far (sometimes even as close as your next-door neighbour’s home).

 Wear comfortable clothes that can get dirty.

 Make sure everyone takes along a fully charged cellphone.